saltict/availproject.github.io/docs/validators/validator-node/validator-node-docker.md

 <img src={useBaseUrl("img/avail/validator-waiting-list.png")} width="100%" height="100%"/>

-When the validator node has enough stake it will be elected, below is an example of the node being elected and making blocks.
+When the validator node has enough stake it will be elected.
+The image below is an example of the node being elected and making blocks.

 <img src={useBaseUrl("img/avail/validator-active-set.png")} width="100%" height="100%"/>